 Awarded for excellence in Regional Development, to include overall GPA and performance in related courses and service to the School or community.

-George H. Amos Scholarships
+George H. Amos Scholarships (application required)

 Awarded to juniors or seniors with a keen interest in urban growth and development issues and a declared interest in pursuing a career in the field of real estate, with preference to those who have pursued an internship in the field.
 This scholarship is made in honor of George H. Amos, Sr., who served the Tucson Realty and Trust Company and the Tucson community for over 60 years.
 Applications for this competitive award are available in February.

 Virginia and Mark H. Klafter Memorial Scholarships

 Awarded to outstanding continuing juniors or seniors who are studying geography, urban planning, or real estate.
 This scholarship was established by the Tucson Chapter of the Appraisal Institute.

 Travel Grants and Support for Study Abroad